Europe District Heating Market Size and Share

 By Plant Type: Heat Pumps Challenge CHP Dominance

-Combined heat and power units retained 57.4% share of district heating and cooling market size in 2024, valued for dual energy streams and grid-balancing flexibility.
+Combined heat and power units retained a 57.4% share of the European district heating market size in 2024, valued for dual energy streams and grid-balancing flexibility.
 Yet large heat pumps expand at 14.6% CAGR, spurred by cheaper renewable electricity and refrigerant advances that lift COPs above 5.
 Berlin’s 75 MW wastewater heat pump underscores a shift toward centralized electrified heat.
 Hybrid plants blend CHP turbines for winter peaks with variable-speed heat pumps for shoulder seasons, optimizing network return temperatures below 55 °C.

-Nordic OEMs ramp production capacity; Sweden’s new 500,000-unit factory signals economies of scale that will push capital costs beneath EUR 500/kW by 2027.
-CO₂-based systems from Danish research institutes target dense urban neighborhoods where flammability limits synthetic refrigerants.
+Nordic OEMs are ramping up production capacity; Sweden’s new 500,000-unit factory signals economies of scale that will push capital costs below EUR 500/kW by 2027.
+CO₂-based systems from Danish research institutes target dense urban neighborhoods, where flammability limits the use of synthetic refrigerants.
 Utilities retrofit existing CHPs with post-combustion carbon capture to protect sunk assets while reducing emission factors.

 By Distribution Technology: Flexible Solutions Gain Market Share